RegestaItalia/trm-docs/registry/public/authentication.md

 Press on the token generated to copy the value to your clipboard and store it in a safe place.

-This token has a validity of 10 years and gives you access to all endpoints.
+This token is linked to the user, has a validity of 10 years and gives access to all endpoints.

+## API Header

+In order to authenticate, the token generated in the step above must be provided in the Authorization header like this:

+`Authorization`: `token <<YOUR_TOKEN>>`